Department of Constitutional and Administrative Law and Procedure

-The department closely cooperates with the Law Faculty of Zaporizhzhya National University, Kherson State University, Admiral Makarov National University of Shipbuilding (NUS), the Institute of State and Law of Mykolayiv V.O.
+The Department closely cooperates with the Law Faculty of Zaporizhzhya National University, Kherson State University, Admiral Makarov National University of Shipbuilding (NUS), the Institute of State and Law of Mykolayiv V.O.
 Sukhomlynsky National University and other educational institutions of Ukraine.
-It is also necessary to mention wide international cooperation of the department.
-The works of its academic teaching staff were published in scientific publications in Belarus, Moldova, the USA and Western Europe.
+It is also necessary to mention wide international cooperation within the department.
+The works of its academic teaching staff were published in scientific publications in Belarus, Moldova, the USA, and Western Europe.

 The Department’s objectives include current issues of constitutional law and administrative process in Ukraine on the current stage of state building.

-Nowadays learning process is supervised by an experienced and professional team of experts:
+All learning processes are supervised by an experienced and professional team of experts:

-- Leonid Romanovych Grytsaenko – Head of the Department, Dr. Sc.
-(Law) (J.S.D / S.J.D.), professor, Chernobyl region prosecutor, deputy director of the Ministry of Justice of Ukraine, director of the organizational and analytical department of the Ministry of Justice of Ukraine, advisor to the Minister of Justice of Ukraine.
+Leonid R. Grytsaenko – Head of the Department, Dr. Sc.
+(Law) (J.S.D / S.J.D.), Professor, Chernobyl region prosecutor, Deputy Director of the Ministry of Justice of Ukraine, Director of the Organizational and Analytical Department of the Ministry of Justice of Ukraine, advisor to the Minister of Justice of Ukraine.
 He is the author of more than 50 scientific papers and a number of books, monographs and textbooks.

-- Oksana Petrivna Kovalevska – D.P.A., alternate associate professor, lawyer.
-She is the author of a monograph, 21 scientific articles published in professional journals, 7 publications in foreign editions.
+Oksana P. Kovalevska – D.P.A., alternate Associate Professor, lawyer.
+She is the author of a monograph, 21 scientific articles published in professional journals, and 7 publications in foreign editions.

-- Alla Anatoliivna Koval – Deputy Head of the Department, Cand.
+Alla A. Koval – Deputy Head of the Department, Cand.
 Sc.
-(Law), associate professor, NPR Maj.
+(Law), Associate Professor, NPR Maj.
 Her main fields of study are criminal procedure and constitutional law.
 She is the author of more than 40 scientific articles and 2 methodological editions.
 Her scientific interests include human rights and freedoms in the course of standard and covert investigation.

-- Inna Anatoliivna Kravchenko – Cand.
+Inna A. Kravchenko – Cand.
 Sc.
 (Law), Senior Lecturer.
 Her fields of study are administrative law and process, finance law, information law.
 She is the author of more than 10 scientific papers.

-- Olena Mykolaivna Cherednichenko – Cand.
+Olena M. Cherednichenko – Cand.
 Sc.
 (Law), Senior Lecturer, Tax Police Capitan in reserve, lawyer.
 Her research interests include social and legal protection, international legal standards for human rights.
 She is the author of over 15 scientific papers.

-- Olga Evhenivna Kolodochka – Head of the Department`s office, postgraduate of Administrativeand Economic Law department of Zaporizhzhya National University, lecturer.
+Olga E. Kolodochka – Head of the Department`s office, postgraduate of Administrative and Economic Law department of Zaporizhzhya National University, lecturer.
 She is the author of more than 10 scientific papers.
-Her ranges of interests includes the role of government in overcoming stigma and discrimination.
+Her ranges of interests include the role of government in overcoming stigma and discrimination.